 Ilobasco El Salvador.

-It is said that the pottery techniques in Ilobasco initially had a pre-Hispanic character; then, the creations were perfected in the colonial era.
+It is said that the pottery techniques in Ilobasco initially had a pre-Hispanic style; then, the creations were perfected in the colonial era.